What Does it Take to Be a Gem and Diamond Worker?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Gem and Diamond Workers
+What Tools & Technology do Gem and Diamond Workers Use?

 - Web browser software